TheOddler/aplai/report/report.md

 We have experienced first-hand that debugging the CLP can be a challenge, but that the needed code remains surprisingly short without compromising for the readability.
 We learned that different heuristics are strongly problem-dependent and can greatly influence the outcome speed.
+This is something that we didn't take enough into account when we started the assignment, but became apparent as we did more experiments to explore the differences.
 We learned that a creating a different viewpoint, if not already better than the previous, can enlighten a new angle that improves the previous viewpoint.
 And we learned that some counter-intuitive measures, like redundant rules can greatly improve the overall performance in CHR.